apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

 Router configuration
 --------------------

-One can add the configurations for Router-based federation to **hdfs-site.xml**.
+One can add the configurations for Router-based federation to **hdfs-rbf-site.xml**.
 The main options are documented in [hdfs-rbf-default.xml](../hadoop-hdfs-rbf/hdfs-rbf-default.xml).
 The configuration values are described in this section.